I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcoreui2-drvgetdriversetting.md

 <p> </p>

 ## -remarks
-<p>This method is inherited from the <a href="NULL">IPrintOemDriverUI COM Interface</a>, and can be called only by Windows XP and later Pscript5 UI plug-ins that do not fully replace the core driver's standard UI pages, and is supported during the UI plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554173">IPrintOemUI::DocumentPropertySheets</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff554165">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
-When this method is supported, it has the same behavior as <a href="https://msdn.microsoft.com/library/windows/hardware/ff553114">IPrintOemDriverUI::DrvGetDriverSetting</a>.
-When it is not supported, this method should return E_NOTIMPL.</p>

-<p>This method is inherited from the <a href="NULL">IPrintOemDriverUI COM Interface</a>, and can be called only by Windows XP and later Pscript5 UI plug-ins that do not fully replace the core driver's standard UI pages, and is supported during the UI plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554173">IPrintOemUI::DocumentPropertySheets</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff554165">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
-When this method is supported, it has the same behavior as <a href="https://msdn.microsoft.com/library/windows/hardware/ff553114">IPrintOemDriverUI::DrvGetDriverSetting</a>.
+<p>This method is inherited from the <a href="NULL">IPrintOemDriverUI COM Interface</a>, and can be called only by Windows XP and later Pscript5 UI plug-ins that do not fully replace the core driver's standard UI pages, and is supported during the UI plug-in's <a href="print.iprintoemui_documentpropertysheets">IPrintOemUI::DocumentPropertySheets</a> and <a href="print.iprintoemui_devicepropertysheets">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
+When this method is supported, it has the same behavior as <a href="print.iprintoemdriverui_drvgetdriversetting">IPrintOemDriverUI::DrvGetDriverSetting</a>.
 When it is not supported, this method should return E_NOTIMPL.</p>

 ## -requirements
 <table>